RCI Continuing Educational Credit

 James I. Daniel, REWC, PE | Daniel Building Investigations, Inc., Lemont, IL

 Jim Daniel is a nationally recognized building enclosure and building science expert with 40 years of experience.
 He is a licensed professional engineer in 22 states.
 Daniel specializes in the investigation, testing, and evaluation of nonperforming construction systems, including exterior building façades and roofing systems.
-He has authored numerous publications relating to concrete technology, fiber reinforced concrete, and exterior cladding systems and has been an invited lecturer at numerous technical seminars and educational courses.
-Daniel is an active member of RCI’s TAC Committee and serves on three ASTM committees.
+He has authored numerous publications relating to concrete technology, fiber-reinforced concrete, and exterior cladding systems and has been an invited lecturer at numerous technical seminars and educational courses.
+Daniel is an active member of RCI’s TAC Committee and serves on the ASTM subcommittees C11.03 and C11.05 that promulgate the Stucco and EIFS Installation standards.

 Rick Cook is a past president of RCI, Inc. and is the principal and building envelope consultant and designer for his firm.
 He provides consulting services for private, commercial, industrial, institutional, and government agencies.
 Cook has authored numerous papers on roofing, waterproofing, and building systems.
 He has presented at national symposia and conferences for the American Society of Civil Engineers, the Construction Specifications Institute, and RCI.